 Labels we’ve tried on over the years include developmentally delayed, PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections), ADHD, and not quite clinically significant anxiety and depression.
 ADHD is the latest label, but I still don’t think we have the full picture.

-Three years into the journey of parenting my extra needs kid, I don’t know that we will ever have the full picture.
+More than three years into the journey of parenting my extra needs kid, I don’t know that we will ever have the full picture.

 I’ve read great posts from parent-child combos who have finally figured it out (like this ADHD post from JaxMomsBlog).
 I’ve had moments along the way when I thought we had it all figured out, too.
 But then he grows, and shifts, and changes just like all kids do, and suddenly the picture is different.